kenaryn/memoranda/java_memorandum.md

 - Programming: forming good abstractions and putting things together to minimize complexity.
 - Reference: variable, field (of a class), or component (or a record)
 - Static typing: relates to type verification and not type specification.
-- Stream: `java.lang.stream` API designed for λ expressions.
-Lazily computed, potentially unbounded sequence of values.
-      A stream can be processed sequentially or in parallel.
-It is composed of:
-        - a source of elements
-        - intermediate operations
-        - an eager terminal operation which produces a value or a side-effect.
-      Each intermediate operation returns a new stream but evaluation triggered only when terminal operation invoked.
 - tuple: an immutable data structure of a finite ordered sequence of item.
 - `var`: context sensitive term.
 Neither a type nor an universal keyword.